luxuwin/blog.github.io/_posts/2024-04-25-electricals.md

 For DC, we used [Mechanical Products](https://www.digikey.com/en/products/detail/mechanical-products/175-S0-060-2R/12698402), which is made in US and seems to have good  custom service.
 We email them for a faulty device, and they sent a replacement the second day.
 Will see how their quality in the future.

-For AC, we picked [Square D's homeline breaker with GFCI/AFCI protctions](https://www.amazon.com/dp/B00NOHVCQM?ref=ppx_yo2ov_dt_b_product_details&th=1).
-The lesson learned is **avoid Amazon Third Party Sellers**!
-We received used units, which tripped from the first installation.

 ![dc_breaker](/assets/images/2024/dc_breaker.jpg)

+For AC, we picked [Square D's homeline breaker with GFCI protctions](https://www.homedepot.com/p/Square-D-Homeline-15-Amp-Single-Pole-GFCI-Circuit-Breaker-HOM115GFICP/100153356).
+Note, the GFCI/AFCI dual breaker requires different breaker housing!

 ## Monitor

 We picked [Renogy monitor with shunt](https://www.amazon.com/dp/B07RP5B5P7?linkCode=sl1&tag=yt-batterymonitors-20&linkId=254a5fb5f4db5c57a7330c978b9a0bb6&language=en_US&ref_=as_li_ss_tl&th=1).
 Straightward, but lacks bluetooth.
 Good enough for now.

 ![monitor](/assets/images/2024/power_monitor_shunt.jpg)